 How much child support will I owe?

 Hi.
-I’m Vanessa Mathews from Mathews Family Law and I’m going to talk with you today about child support in Australia.
+I’m Vanessa Mathews from Mathews Family Law & Mediation Services and I’m going to talk with you today about child support in Australia.
 While I can give you the basics about child support in Australia, I would stress that you contact a lawyer and get professional legal advice.
 Every family and every case is different.

 Child support is the amount of money the non-custodial parent, meaning the parent the children don’t live with, must pay to the other parent in order to help support the children financially.